|Update:||Asics GT 2000 8|

-The Asics High Abrasion Resistant Rubber or the AHAR® is made from durable carbon rubber.
+Similar to the shoe's well-known version, the Asics GT 2000 7, the GT 2000 4 uses the Asics High Abrasion Resistant Rubber or the AHAR® which is made from durable carbon rubber.
 It’s placed primarily in the heel area.
 It protects the external sole from wear and abrasion, thus preserving the integrity of the unit.
 It can handle impact and it doesn’t peel off easily.

 The DuraSponge® is a blown version of the AHAR®.
 It’s durable, responsive, and it even gives enhanced cushioning to make each forefoot strike or toe-off more comfortable and efficient.

 The FluidRide® is a mid-sole technology that’s responsive and durable.
 It offers a mix of springiness and lightweight cushioning to each step, so the runner actually stays comfortable while landing on the ground and lifting the foot.